 - Cannot do the work that you did before

 - Cannot adjust to other work because of your medical condition

 - Will suffer from your disabling condition for at least a year or your doctor expects it to result in your death

 You cannot receive SSD benefits for partial disability or short-term disability.
-If you need partial benefits, however, our lawyers may be able to help.
-If your injury occurred at work, for example, you could qualify for workers’ compensation.
+However, if you need partial benefits, our lawyers may be able to help.
+For example, you could qualify for Miami workers’ compensation if your injury occurred at work.
 You may even qualify to seek damages through an injury claim or lawsuit.

 MiamiSocial Security Disability Lawyer Near Me 800-747-3733

 What Type of Medical Condition do You Have to Have to Qualify for SSD?